Yurik72/ESPHap/README.md

 ESPHap - Arduino HomeKit ESP32/ESP8266
 ===========

+**!!!
+HINT !!
+Due to the large improvements and testing, please be aware that latest version can contains bug.
+You can use [v1.0.7](https://github.com/Yurik72/ESPHap/releases/tag/v1.0.7), which is quite stable**

 ESPHap is an Arduino library which natively implements Apple's HomeKit protocol for your ESP32/ESP8266 based projects without the need for additional bridges.
 ESPHap currently supports both ESP32 and ESP8266.

 Please note: There are some minor known bugs within the ESP8266 implementation, especially during device pairing.
 Not all pairing attempts succeed, it can take up to 3 attempts to pair devices.
 Once paired, devices work well and stable though.